DCEM: A deep complementary energy method for solid mechanics: Prerequisite knowledge

-where $e_{ijk}$, the permutation symbol, is defined that $e_{ijk}=1$ when subscripts permute like 1,2,3; $e_{ijk}=-1$ when subscripts permute like 3,2,1; $e_{ijk}=0$ when the value of any subscript is the same.
-Because the characteristic of $L_{ij}$ satisfy the similar form of equilibrium equation, the $\boldsymbol{\Phi}$ called the stress function can be used to be the basic unknown variable instead of stress.
-The \Cref{eq:BM equtaions add equail equations} without body force can be expressed by the stress function $\boldsymbol{\Phi}$ as:
+where $e_{ijk}$ is the permutation symbol.
+Since the characteristic of $L_{ij}$ satisfy the similar form of equilibrium equation, the stress function $\boldsymbol{\Phi}$ can be used to be the basic unknown variable instead of stress.
+Then, \Cref{eq:BM equtaions} in the absence of body forces can be expressed as:

 where the stress function $\Phi_{ij}$ (symmetry) has 3 independent components in three-dimensional elasticity. \Cref{eq:stress equtaions 3d} above is the stress function method, which is the other form of the stress solution.
 There are $C_{6}^{3}-3=17$ possible choices of the stress function.
 The reason for subtracting 3 is that there are 3 combinations that automatically satisfy \Cref{eq:stress equtaions 3d}.
-The most common choices of the stress function are Maxwell stress function and Morera stress function,
+The most common choices of the stress function are Maxwell and Morera stress functions,

-To the best of our knowledge, this is the first attempt to leverage the power of DEM based on the principle of the complementary energy method, so we focus on the most common two-dimensional problems in solid mechanics, i.e., the plane state of stress or strain and torsion problems. \Cref{fig:the relation of different solution} shows the relation between displacement and stress solution.
+We focus on the most common two-dimensional problems in solid mechanics, i.e., the plane state of stress or strain and torsion problems. \Cref{fig:the relation of different solution} shows the relation between displacement and stress solution.

-In the two-dimensional stress and strain problems, the Maxwell stress function can be reduced to the Airy stress function, i.e., $\Phi_{11}=\Phi_{22}=0$,$\Phi_{33}\neq0$.
-Besides, in the torsion problem of the cylindrical body, the Morera stress function can be reduced to the Prandtl stress function, i.e., $\Phi_{12}=\Phi_{13}=0$, $\partial\Phi_{23}/\partial x\neq0$, which is shown in \Cref{eq:Airy and prandtl}.

-Thus, to tackle the special issue, the Airy and Prandtl stress functions are the special and simple forms of the Maxwell and Morera stress function, respectively.
-In this paper, we consider the most common stress function in solid mechanics, i.e., Airy and Prandtl stress function, to research the plain problems and the torsion problem by the principle of minimum complementary energy, given the lack of deep energy method based on the principle of minimum complementary energy.
-As a result, we introduce the Airy and Prandtl stress function respectively in the next section.